kelvinz/code-notes/ai/prompts.md

 portrait of a rugged 19th century man with favoris in a jacket, victorian, concept art, detailed face, fantasy, close up face, highly detailed, cinematic lighting, digital art painting by greg rutkowski

+An origami of a samurai made of crumbled paper, by Greg Rutkowski, trending on artstation, intricate détails, 8k